+All students are expected to wear the school uniform correctly and with pride.
 A well-maintained School Uniform should be worn tidily and correctly both at school and between home and school.
 The full school uniform must be worn at all times.
 Shirts are to be tucked in.
-Where a situation arises concerning a student's uniform, written requests for the temporary wearing of non-regulation items must be referred to the appropriate Head of Learning Area.
+Socks are to be pulled up.
+Where a situation arises concerning a student's uniform, written requests for the temporary wearing of non-regulation items must be referred to the appropriate Head of School.